ream/website/docs/guide/data-prefetching.md

 ## Prefetch data per-component

-For each route component, you can use the component's `getInitialData` option to prefetch data on the server-side:
+For each route component, you can use the component's `getInitialData` option to prefetch data:

 ```vue
 <template>